AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit3.md.txt

 - Report the `near hit` counter at the end of your program
 - Use if/else-if/else statements

-Comment where you made the changes.
-Submit your program digitally.
+Comment where you made the changes include the date.
+No submission.

 ### Activity 3.4.2